Daniel G. Nocera

 Administrative Contact: Carolyn Moore

-His contributions to the development of renewable energy have been recognized by a number of awards, some of which include the Eni Prize, IAPS Award, Burghausen Prize, Elizabeth Wood Award and the United Nation’s Science and Technology Award and from the American Chemical Society the Inorganic Chemistry, Harrison Howe and Remsen Awards.
+His contributions to the development of renewable energy have been recognized by a number of awards, some of which include the Leigh Ann Conn Prize for Renewable Energy, Eni Prize, IAPS Award, Burghausen Prize, Elizabeth Wood Award and the United Nation’s Science and Technology Award and from the American Chemical Society the Inorganic Chemistry, Harrison Howe.
+Kosolapoff and Remsen Awards.
 He is a member of the American Academy of Arts and Sciences, the U.S. National Academy of Sciences and the Indian Academy of Sciences.
 Before joining Harvard, Nocera began his career at Michigan State University, where he was a University Distinguished Professor and then was on the faculty of MIT where he was the Henry Dreyfus Professor of Energy.
 He earned his B.S. degree at Rutgers University and his Ph.D. at Caltech.
-Nocera has mentored 120 Ph.D. graduate and postdoctoral students, published over 350 papers, given over 750 invited talks and 80 named lectureships.
+Nocera has mentored 146 Ph.D. graduate and postdoctoral students, published over 400 papers, given over 850 invited talks and 110 named lectureships.
 In 2008, he founded Sun Catalytix, a company committed to bringing personalized energy to the non–legacy world.
+In August 2014, Lockheed Martin purchased the assets of Sun Catalytix, and now Sun Catalytix technology is being fast-tracked to commercialization under the new venture, Lockheed Martin Advanced Energy Storage, LLC.

 Cambridge, MA 02138